pybitcash/bitcash/docs/source/guide/rates.rst

 Supported Currencies
 --------------------

-These are all the currencies currently supported by Bitcash.
+These are all the currencies currently supported by bitcash.
 Note that converting satoshi to itself, ubch, mbch, or bch never requires exchange rate data and therefore no network calls are needed.